pywood21/holz_202209/Manscriput/manuscript.md

 Fig.X the distribution of cell area (a), cell eccentricity (b), cell tangential diameter (c) and radial diameter measured from one specimen before.

 #### 3.3 Typical deformation patterns of three types of specimens by individual cell tracking

+The Fig.7 showed the typical deformation pattern of located at the compression part and tension part of three types of specimens.
+The on-axis loading seems to occur at the compression and tension of wood was observed for both flat-sawn and quarter-sawn.
+Tension and compression of tangential and radial cell wall were observed .

+The

 <img title="" src="../Figures/09_partial_deformation.png" alt="partial_deformation.png" width="473" data-align="inline">